Herniated disc in the back — overview and treatment

-Although not as common as a lumbar herniated disc, a cervical herniated disc (in the neck area) is also a potential source of debilitating pain.
-A herniated neck disc can cause intense neck pain as well as tingling, numbness and weakness that extends through the arms all the way to the fingertips.
+In addition to a lumbar herniated disc, a cervical (upper) herniated disc is also a potential source of debilitating pain.
+A herniated disc in the neck can cause intense neck pain as well as tingling, numbness and weakness that extends through the arms all the way to the fingertips.

 If you believe your pain and other symptoms may be related to a herniated disc in the lower back, it is recommended that you visit your physician for a thorough examination and diagnosis.
 Once it is determined that a herniated disc is causing your back pain, conservative treatment will likely first be prescribed to provide relief.
 Nonsurgical treatments may include:

 - The application of hot and cold compresses